 Steven R. Fischer has served as Chairman of the Board since December 2009 and as a director of the Company since December 1995.
 Mr. Fischer served as President of North Fork Business Capital Corporation and its successor, Capital One Leverage Finance, from July 2004 to July 2008, and served as President of Transamerica Business Capital Corporation from September 2000 to February 2004, as Executive Vice President and Division Manager of Transamerica Business Capital Corporation from October 1997 to September 2000 and as Senior Vice President and Regional Manager of Transamerica Business Capital Corporation from March 1992 to October 1997.
-Mr. Fischer is currently a financial consultant and serves as a director of Falconstor Software Inc., a publicly held provider of storage networking infrastructure software.
+Mr. Fischer previously served as a director of Falconstor Software Inc. from 2001 to 2016.
+Mr. Fischer has served as a financial consultant since leaving Capital One Leverage Finance in 2008.